Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Logarithmic Scales on Graphs

 Values with a large dynamic range are often represented on graphs with nonlinear, logarithmic scales.
 The x-axis or y-axis or both can be logarithmic, depending on the nature of data represented.
+Each division on the scale normally represents a tenfold increase in value.
 Typical data displayed on a graph with a logarithmic scale is:

 - Sound pressure level (SPL)